kiranjthomas/personal-site/content/posts/iam-auth.md

 I watched an AWS re:invent 400 level Identity and Access Management (IAM) presentation from 2022 by [Eric Brandwine](https://www.linkedin.com/in/ericbrandwine).
 Eric is a VP and Distinguished Engineer with the Amazon security team.

 The presentation covered the constraints that existed in 2006 and the design decisions that now allow AWS to authenticate clients at scale.
-He then walked through how IAM has changed over the years.
+He then walked through how their authentication requirements have changed over the years.

 You can watch the video on YouTube here: [https://www.youtube.com/watch?v=tPr1AgGkvc4](https://www.youtube.com/watch?v=tPr1AgGkvc4)